 “When it happened to me, I was about 48 or 49, not feeling myself.
 I didn’t really know what was going on, and I just thought: ‘Is this life?
 This can’t be natural, are other people going through this?’
 And yes, they were – millions of them,” she says.

-The woman was right, though.
-Armed with new knowledge about her symptoms, Mathews returned to the doctor and the menopause diagnosis was confirmed.
-She points out there are 34 common menopause symptoms “and I was rocking 30 of them”.
+The woman was right.
+Mathews returned to her doctor, and the diagnosis was confirmed.
+She later discovered there are 34 common menopause symptoms, and I was rocking 30 of them”.

 “I never had a hot flush, my symptoms were all connected to mental health,” Mathews explains.
 “Nobody ever warned me that mental health was part of the menopause.
 I was overwhelmed by life, with terrible anxiety, not leaving the house for three months because I just couldn’t cope.
 We now know that oestrogen works that part of the brain and anxiety is a huge part of the menopause, but nobody had ever told me that.